 Special Notes: Although camping is permitted all year, mosquito infestations during the summer can make camping unbearable; contact the park for up-to-date information.
 Commercial tour boats ferry passengers to Elliott Key from Convoy Point on the park mainland; contact the park for information.
-Private boats may dock in the 66 slips in Elliott Key harbor or anchor offshore.
-Services available seasonally or all year on Elliott Key include: cold showers (handicapped-accessible), visitor center, evening ranger programs.
+At Boca Chita, private boats may tie up at the sea wall in Boca Chita harbor; at Elliott Key they may dock in the 66 slips in Elliott Key harbor or anchor offshore; and at Sands Key they may tie up along shore in "the Keyhole" or anchor offshore.
+Services available seasonally or all year in the camping areas include: Elliott Key-cold showers (handicapped-accessible), visitor center.
 No food, fuel, or other supplies are available on the islands; the nearest are 7 miles away by boat on the mainland.
 Campers must pack out all trash.